kbindesh/eks-masterclass/Module-10_CI_CD_Integration_with_EKS/README.md

-# Automate Application Deployment on EKS Cluster with AWS DevOps services
+# CI/CD Pipeline for Amazon EKS Cluster using AWS DevOps services

 ## Step-01: Introduction to DevOps